Quick Picks

 For startups building B2B SaaS, Auth0's free tier (7,500 MAUs) is the most generous entry point for customer identity

-For regulated industries (finance, healthcare, government), Okta's compliance certifications are unmatched
+For regulated industries (finance, healthcare, government), Okta's compliance certifications are the best we tested

 Passwordless authentication (passkeys, biometrics) is becoming table stakes: all five platforms now support it